What Does the Bible Say About Self-Care?

 Looking at Jesus' life, we see he grows in the following ways:

 It may feel unnatural to tend to ourselves when we're so used to pouring out to serve others.
-But as Jesus commands, loving God takes all aspects of us, as does loving our neighbor as ourselves.
+But as Jesus commands, loving God and loving our neighbor as ourselves takes all aspects of us.

-For practical ways to care for yourself physically, emotionally, mentally and spiritually, get our free eBook today.
+For practical ways to care for yourself physically, emotionally, mentally and spiritually, download our free eBook.